 2. Never Ignore Hunger

-If you are hungry and breastfeeding, it is something you should not ignore.
+If you are feeling hungry and breastfeeding, it is something you should not ignore.
 Get up, grab some food, and eat.
 Babies eat round the clock.
 You will be getting up every two to three hours with a newborn to breastfeed each night, and all of that extra time awake burns calories.
-If you are hungry, you should eat.
+If you are hungry, you should eat more food.
 If you are concerned about weight gain, many women find that avoiding foods full of empty calories will keep them from feeling constantly hungry.
 They can also lose more weight through exercise when they feed the body appropriately with healthy foods.